NorMenMe/react-quiz/README.md

 - ? to Leon: line 27, for the else returning a "" for saying return nothing, better practice ?
 -
-- what is the let/const convetion @ Innovation team ?
+- what is the let/const convention @ Innovation team ?
+- new approach:

--
+  - tree shaking
+  - refactor all let auf const